nexvium/prodosfs/README.md

 Two arguments are required: a mount directory and an image file path.

-A few options are currently supported:
+A few options are supported:

 * `-h` to output a usage message
 * `-f` to run in the foreground instead of backgrounding itself